 - Indicators show preemptive churn signals so you can resolve issues with clients early.

-- Vitally’s Rest API lets you track which parts of your product customers use frequently.
+- Vitally’s REST API lets you track which parts of your product customers use frequently.

 - Data-powered dashboards let you track customer health and other important metrics — like revenue and product data — in real time.